 While his attire was casual, his talk certainly was not.
 With the spotlight on him, Philip Zimbarto paced back and forth.
 On the screen behind him were the words, “Evil: What makes people go wrong?”
 He referenced growing up in the South Bronx – the ghetto.
 There, many of his friends lived double lives.
 Though they seemed to be kind people, they were involved with drugs and violence.
 Many went to jail or wound up dead.

 As he dug into the crux of his presentation, Zimbardo explained that privileged people tend to think that there is an impermeable divide between good and evil, with us on the right side of it all.
 Unfortunately, his research suggests otherwise.
-Not only is the line is much closer to us than we’d like to think, it is more permeable too.
+Not only is the line is much closer to us than we’d like to think, but it is also more permeable too.
 During his time working on the Standford Prison experiment, as well as his analysis of the abuse committed by American soldiers on Iraqi prisoners, Zimbardo is aware that the average person is capable of engaging in heinous crimes.

 The truth is psychopathy (antisocial personality disorder) only occurs in 1-4% of the population.
 But gangs, violence, and other criminal activity are much more prevalent.

-How these studies have implications for our children facing peer pressure.
+This is how these studies have implications for our children facing peer pressure.

 Parents know the average child will face blatant and subtle forms of peer pressure in their lifetime.
 Children will likely be offered drugs, be tempted to drive home drunk and/ or steal.
 As they grow up, children will also brush elbows with people involved in crime.
 Some of their peers will join gangs, while others will be involved in other schemes.
 What the above-mentioned research suggests is that the more people start to say yes to small propositions against their morals, the more likely will continue to say yes to more consequential choices.